borntofrappe/borntofrappe/playground/Style Guide/README.md

 ## Patterns

-Process the syntax through [this website](http://yoksel.github.io/url-encoder/) to escape the necessary characters and inline the syntax
+Process the syntax through [yoksel.github.io](http://yoksel.github.io/url-encoder/) to escape the necessary characters and inline the syntax

 Include the syntax in the `url()` function for one of the following properties